-Focus Assist on Windows 10 Spring Creators Update is the revamped “Quiet Hours” feature which instead of just turning off notifications for a particular time of the day lets you choose notification based on pre-defined priority, alarms, levels, or completely turn off everything.
+Focus Assist is the revamped “Quiet Hours” feature which instead of just turning off notifications for a particular time of the day lets you choose notification based on pre-defined priority, alarms, levels, or completely turn off everything.
 In this post, I will help you understand how you can configure Focus Assist on Windows 10.

 Focus Assist on Windows 10